-June 27 - North Korea destroys a water cooling tower at the Yongbyon facility, where officials now acknowledge they extracted plutonium to build nuclear weapons.
-The massive implosion is intended to be a powerful public symbol of a move to end nuclear activities by the Communist nation.
+North Korea destroys a water cooling tower at the Yongbyon facility, where officials now acknowledge they extracted plutonium to build nuclear weapons.
+The massive implosion is intended to be a powerful public symbol of a move to end nuclear activities by the communist nation.

 September 24 - At the request of North Korea, the IAEA removes surveillance equipment and seals from the Yongbyon nuclear facility.

-October 11 - U.S. State Dept. spokesman Sear McCormack announces that North Korea has been removed from the U.S. list of states that sponsor terrorism.
+October 11 - U.S. State Department spokesman Sean McCormack announces that North Korea has been removed from the U.S. list of states that sponsor terrorism.

 October 10-17 - In response to the U.S. move, North Korea replaces the seals and surveillance equipment at its Yongbyon nuclear facility.

 December 8-11 - Another round of six-party talks is held in Beijing, China